noir-lang/noir/docs/docs/language_concepts/data_types/01_integers.md

 ## Unsigned Integers

-An unsigned integer type is specified first with the letter `u`, indicating its unsigned nature, followed by its length in bits (e.g. `8`):
+An unsigned integer type is specified first with the letter `u` (indicating its unsigned nature) followed by its length in bits (e.g. `8`):

 ```rust
 fn main() {